BarelyMiSSeD/minqlx-plugins/README.md

 Usage: !hversion

+"""
+The handicap given to players above the LOWER_ELO setting.
+The severity of the handicap given can be adjusted by changing the UPPER_ELO setting.
+Increase it to reduce the severity of the handicap and lower it to increase the severity.
+It should not be lowered further than the highest ELO connected to the server.
+Edit the handicap.py file to change these settings.
+"""

 <br><br>
 <b>CVARs</b>
 <b>The following bot settings used in the voteban script can be set with the rest of the minqlx bot settings:</b><br>